You will find information about the following on this page:

 After successful completion of coursework at the College, many students continue their education at a four-year college or university.
 The success these students enjoy is a reflection of the transfer curricula and related support offered by the College.

-Counselors help students plan to meet their educational goals.
 A goal of many students is to earn a bachelor’s degree.
 Counselors can assist students in the development of an educational plan and the exploration of academic programs and transfer institutions.
 Students may also develop a file of recommendations to be used for college applications.
 You are urged to visit the Counseling Center for transfer workshops or individual counseling.
-To schedule an appointment, call 215-751-8169 or stop by Room BG-7 of the Bonnell Building on Main Campus.
+To schedule an appointment, call 215-751-8169, email email@example.com or stop by Room BG-7 of the Bonnell Building on Main Campus.

-The Counseling Center is located in Room BG-7.
+The Main Campus Counseling Center is located in the Bonnell Building Room BG-7.
 Counselors are also available at the Regional Centers.
 For more information visit the Counseling Center information page.

 There are three types of transfer agreements: dual admissions, core-to-core and program-to-program.

-To participate in dual admissions, core-to-core and program-to-program agreements, students must earn an appropriate associate’s degree before transfer.
+To participate as a transfer student in dual admissions, core-to-core and program-to-program agreements, you must earn an appropriate associate’s degree before transfer.
 These agreements are not exclusive of one another.
 If you transfer to a school with more than one type of agreement, the agreements can complement one another.
 Information on transfer agreements and other information helpful to the transfer process is available on the transfer website.

 The College maintains dual admissions partnerships with the following institutions: